Ear trumpet

 An ear trumpet is a tubular or funnel-shaped device which collects sound waves and leads them into the ear.
-They were used as hearing aids, resulting in a strengthening of the sound energy impact to the eardrum and thus improved hearing for a deaf or hard-of-hearing individual.
+They are used as hearing aids, resulting in a strengthening of the sound energy impact to the eardrum and thus improved hearing for a deaf or hard-of-hearing individual.
 Ear trumpets were made of sheet metal, silver, wood, snail shells or animal horns.
 They have largely been replaced in wealthier areas of the world by modern hearing aid technology that is much smaller and less obtrusive, albeit more expensive.

 A sound trumpet does not "amplify" sound.
 It takes the sound power received over a large area and concentrates it into a smaller area.
 The received sound is louder, but no power has been created in the process.